top of page

 Cora belongs to the Uto-Aztecan language family, and is most closely related to Wixárika (Huichol), another Indigenous language spoken in western Mexico.

 The Náayerite stand out in Mexican history for their fierce resistance to Spanish colonization.
 While first contact with the Spanish happened in 1531, their autonomous priest-kingdom maintained independence until 1722, nearly two centuries later.
-Following conquest, the Spanish forcibly introduced Catholicism, which the Náayerite incorporated into their existing spiritual practices.
-Despite years of colonization, they have been able to preserve much of their cultural heritage and community autonomy.
+Following the conquest, the Spanish forcibly introduced Catholicism, which the Náayerite incorporated into their existing spiritual practices.

 Throughout their history, the Náayerite have earned recognition as powerful defenders of their ancestral lands and traditions.
 They participated in major resistance movements like the Mixtón War and later aligned with revolutionary figures such as Manuel Lozada.
 Their involvement in revolutionary movements contributed significantly to the formation of Nayarit as a Mexican state, in honor of Nayar, a resistance leader.